Sample-efficient and Scalable Exploration in Continuous-Time RL: Experimental setup

 In our experiments that do not explicitly use Gaussian Processes, we train an ensemble of 5 neural networks to model forward dynamics.
 Model epistemic uncertainty is estimated via the disagreement among the ensemble members~\citep{pathak_selfsupervised_2019}.
 To further leverage the model, we augment the data by including synthetic transitions.
 For each policy update, we sample real transitions $(\vx, \vu, \dot{\vy})$ from the replay buffer $\setD_{1:n}$ and add corresponding model-predicted transitions $(\vx, \vu, \dot{\vy}')$, where $\dot{\vy}'$ is generated by the mean model $\vmu_n$.
 This lets us blend real and synthetic rollouts, similar to the strategy used by \citet{janner2019trust}, thereby increasing the update-to-data (UTD) internal ratio.

+The policy is optimized using soft actor-critic~\citep[SAC,][]{haarnoja_sac_2018}, an off-policy actor-critic method that learns a stochastic policy by maximizing expected return together with an entropy bonus to encourage exploration and stabilize training.
 We adopt the same hyperparameters as \citet{sukhija2024maxinforl} for optimizing the loss via stochastic gradient descent in \cref{eq: lambda opt} and for configuring the UTD.
 We also periodically perform soft resets for the policy for training stability~\citep{oro_sample_2023}.
 The hyperparameters for the statistical model and SAC are given in~\cref{tab:sac}.
 For the ensemble-based experiments, we use several environments from the Gym and DMC benchmark suites~\citep{brockman_gym_2016, google_dmc_2020}.
 We adapt them to the continuous-time setting by approximating the derivatives using a finite difference filter.
 The measurement/control frequency is given by the duration of an environment step \texttt{dt}.